Policy Simulation

 4. Refine and Optimize the Policy: Based on the insights gained from the observed traffic, make necessary refinements and optimizations to the simulated policy.
 Address any unintended consequences, adjust rule priorities, or modify policy conditions to achieve the desired security posture and network behavior.

-5. Re-simulate and Validate: After refining the policy, re-run the simulation to observe the impact of the updated policy on traffic flows.
+5. Re-simulate and Validate: After refining the policy, re-run the simulation to observe the impact of the updated policy on traffic.
 Repeat the process of reviewing traffic analytics and assessing the alignment with desired outcomes.
 Iterate as needed until the simulated policy yields the desired results.

 6. Plan for Enforcement: Once satisfied with the simulated policy's behavior and its impact on traffic flows, carefully plan the enforcement process.
 Communicate with relevant stakeholders, establish a deployment strategy, and ensure that the necessary infrastructure and devices are prepared for policy enforcement.